gjtorikian/html-pipeline/README.md

   sanitization_config: nil
 ```

+For more examples of customizing the sanitization process to include the tags you want, check out [the tests](test/sanitization_filter_test.rb).

 ### NodeFilters

 `NodeFilters`s can operate either on HTML elements or text nodes using CSS selectors.
 Each `NodeFilter` must define a method named `selector` which provides an instance of `Selma::Selector`.
 If elements are being manipulated, `handle_element` must be defined, taking one argument, `element`; if text nodes are being manipulated, `handle_text_chunk` must be defined, taking one argument, `text_chunk`. `@config`, and `@result` are available to use, and any changes made to these ivars are passed on to the next filter.